bbyars/httpmock/README.md

 httpmock is composed of two parts: a server that sits in for the third party web service, and client bindings.
 The server is written using [node.js](http://nodejs.org/).
 The client bindings are written in whatever language you are using (Java is the only supported one at the moment).

 Node.js is the only dependency to get the server up and running.
 Node.js will work on any unix-like platform (including cygwin).
-The easiest way to install it is probably you're package manager (e.g. `brew install node`).
+The easiest way to install it is probably you're package manager (e.g. `brew install node`).  [nvm](https://github.com/creationix/nvm) allows you to install multiple versions of node and quickly switch versions.  httpmock has been tested on v0.4.2 and v0.4.7.

 ## Installation and Setup

 Download httpmock to the server, and run the following:
 `cd server`
-`node ./run_server`
+`scripts/start_server`

 That will run the control server (see below) on port 3000.
 You can optionally pass another command line argument to change the port.
+If you run the server in a background job, `scripts/stop_server` will kill it.

 The client bindings will simply be a library.
 For Java, add httpmock.jar to your classpath.